Mistakes when making wills and distributing one’s assets can create costly disputes that damage family relationships.

 While it’s not possible to cover everything that you need to know here, the following frequently asked questions should start you off in the right direction before you meet with your estate planning lawyer.

-How can I write a valid will?
+How can I write a valid will in Alberta?

 For a will to be valid in Canada, it needs to be: